bebo96/derqAssessment/README.md

 ### Instructions:
 * Place the provided .env in the ./client directory
 * In the root directory, run "npm run develop" to compile application
+* To Create a Site:
+    * Once at home page, click the "Home" button --> "Create Site" button
 ![alt text](./server/assets/create-site-screenshot.png)
 ## Contribution
 Ibrahim Imran (bebo96)